-- 1. States Parties shall take all practicable measures consistent with these Regulations to ensure that conveyance operators: - (a) comply with the health measures [which may include isolation and quarantine recommended by WHO and adopted by the State Party [including of application on board as well as during embarkation and disembarkation; [Such measures, including isolation and quarantine, shall be based on available evidence; [shallo:fincluding isolation and quarantine, shall be based on available evidence; [shallo:fincluding isolation and quarantine. - (b) inform travellers of the health measures recommended by WHO and adopted by the State Party [including] for application on board as well as during embarkation and disembarkation; and - (c) permanently keep conveyances for which they are responsible free of sources of infection or contamination, including vectors and reservoirs.
-The application of measures to control sources of infection or contamination may be required if evidence is found. - 2.
-Specific provisions pertaining to conveyances and conveyance operators under this Article are provided in Annex 4.
+1. States Parties shall take all practicable measures consistent with these Regulations to ensure that conveyance operators:

+(a) comply with the health measures [which may include isolation and quarantine as appropriate [recommended by WHO and adopted by the State Party [including] for application on board as well as during embarkation and disembarkation; [Such measures, including isolation and quarantine, shall be based on available evidence;];

+(b) inform travellers of the health measures recommended by WHO and adopted by the State Party [including] for application on board as well as during embarkation and disembarkation; and

+(c) permanently keep conveyances for which they are responsible free of sources of infection or contamination, including vectors and reservoirs.
+The application of measures to control sources of infection or contamination may be required if evidence is found.

+2. Specific provisions pertaining to conveyances and conveyance operators under this Article are provided in Annex 4.
 Specific measures applicable to conveyances and conveyance operators with regard to vector-borne diseases are provided in Annex 5.